vuejs/v2.vuejs.org/src/v2/cookbook/packaging-sfc-for-npm.md

 ### SSR Usage

 When people use Vue components in "universal" or "isomorphic" apps, the SSR build of Vue is tuned differently than the browser build for performance reasons.
-By using the option features provided as part of our bundling process, we can produce a build which is compatible with the tuning that Vue SSR expects (see [Packaging Components for npm > How do I configure the the Rollup Build](#How-do-I-configure-the-Rollup-build) for implementation).
+By using the optimization features provided as part of our bundling process, we can produce a build which is compatible with the tuning that Vue SSR expects (see [Packaging Components for npm > How do I configure the the Rollup Build](#How-do-I-configure-the-Rollup-build) for implementation).
 It is likely that most of these apps will be running on Node.js, so this build should be the `main` build specified.
 If a developer still wants to utilize the `.vue` source files, they can still be included in the package, but those developers will need to reference them by file path instead of just package name.
 For example:

 ```js
 // Node.js app - using 'require' instead of 'import'